Kave Home: 7x more conversions from Facebook Ads while decreasing Cost of Sale by 50%

 SegmentStream admin panel with connected data sources

-After all the data started to flow into the Kave Home’s Google BigQuery, it was now possible to build SegmentStream’s attribution that uses the power of machine learning to understand the incremental value of each website session by analysing complex behavioural patterns, and attributing the Purchase Score (Predicted Conversions) to each session.
+After all the data started to flow into the Kave Home’s Google BigQuery, it was now possible to build a machine learning model to evaluate each website session and predict the user’s probability to convert in the future.
+When this probability is sufficient enough — SegmentStream creates a “Modelled conversion” that can be used both for analytics and optimisation.

 Step 4: Prepare visual dashboards to analyse marketing performance

-After all the data has been unified and analysed using SegmentStream’s AI-driven multi-touch attribution, everything was ready to prepare an insightful marketing dashboard for Kave Home’s Performance team.
+After all the data has been unified and analysed, everything was ready to prepare an insightful marketing dashboard for Kave Home’s Performance team.

-The dashboard helps Kave Home to understand the overall picture of their marketing performance across all channels and campaigns, and to compare the amount of attributed conversions by two attribution models: Last-non-direct-click vs AI-driven multi-touch attribution.
+The dashboard helps Kave Home to understand the overall picture of their marketing performance across all channels and campaigns, and to compare the amount of attributed conversions by Last Non-Direct Click and Conversion Modelling.

 It also allowed to see the real incremental impact of each traffic source including upper-funnel Prospecting campaign on Facebook.
 This was the first “a-ha” moment for Kave Home team, when they finally were able to prove the value of their Prospecting campaign in hard numbers, and to understand how many conversions their upper-funnel activities are generating.

-Step 5: Send AI-driven attribution signals to Facebook
+Step 5: Send Modelled conversions to Facebook Ads

 While it is definitely very valuable to finally see the difference in cross-channel campaign performance in a single dashboard, this doesn’t always lead to ROAS improvement.
-To get the real value from implementing AI-driven attribution, the customer must start acting on the insights they see in the dashboards.
+To get the real value from implementing Conversion Modelling, the customer must start acting on the insights they see in the dashboards.

 Step 6: Launch optimisation on Facebook

-After Data Destinations were connected, we started the process of optimisation on Facebook (later on Google Ads as well).
+After Conversion Export was connected, we started the process of optimisation on Facebook (later on Google Ads as well).

-Luckily, Kave Home operates in many countries, so it was quite safe to test SegmentStream’s attribution in one of the countries and compare performance to other countries.
+Luckily, Kave Home operates in many countries, so it was quite safe to test optimisation based on Modelled conversions in one of the countries and compare performance to other countries.
 Kave Home decided to use Germany which represents a decent chunk of Kave Home ad budget and sales.

-First of all, default Purchase conversion was replaced with SegmentStream’s Purchase Score conversion (predictive conversions based on Machine Learning) which reflected the probability of the website visitor to convert within the nearest future.
+First of all, default Purchase conversion was replaced with SegmentStream’s Modelled conversion, which reflected the probability of the website visitor to convert within the nearest future.

-Secondly, as SegmentStream only evaluates the incremental change in the probability for each user to buy — it doesn’t matter which marketing channel was first and which was the last in the customer journey.
-This means that SegmentStream AI-driven attribution does not need any manual adjustments or other human involvement in terms of adjusting value for retargeting VS prospecting click.
-Because of this, we decided to merge retargeting and prospecting ads into one campaign and optimise everything based on the fair Purchase Score that was attributed to each click by the SegmentStream platform.
+Secondly, as SegmentStream only evaluates the probability for each user to buy — it doesn’t matter which marketing channel was first and which was the last in the customer journey.
+This means that SegmentStream’s Modelled conversions do not need any manual adjustments or other human involvement in terms of adjusting value for retargeting vs prospecting click.
+Because of this, we decided to merge retargeting and prospecting ads into one campaign and optimise everything based on Modelled conversions.

-Thirdly, the switch from default Purchase to SegmentStream’s Purchase Score helped to properly evaluate traffic in the in-app Facebook and Instagram browsers even though journeys within these browsers rarely ended up with cookie-stitched conversions (as we explained above many users switch to their primary browser to complete their purchase there).
+Thirdly, the switch from default Purchase to SegmentStream’s Modelled conversions helped properly evaluate traffic in the in-app Facebook and Instagram browsers even though journeys within these browsers rarely ended up with cookie-stitched conversions (as we explained above many users switch to their primary browser to complete their purchase there).

 Kave Home also removed any additional audience segmentation from targeting settings to allow Facebook to automatically decide who are the best users to show the ads.

-As a result of switching optimization strategy to SegmentStream’s Purchase Score, Kave Home managed not only to decrease the Cost of Sale by 46.5% but also increase Revenue by 663.2%.
+As a result of switching optimization strategy to SegmentStream’s Modelled conversions, Kave Home managed not only to decrease the Cost of Sale by 46.5% but also increase Revenue by 663.2%.

-After such success with Germany, Kave Home decided to switch all other countries to SegmentStream AI-driven attribution, and also start optimisation on Google Ads.
+After such success with Germany, Kave Home decided to use SegmentStream for all other countries, and also start optimisation on Google Ads.

 Cost / Revenue dynamics (March - April) - Facebook - Germany